Suspect in SW Miami-Dade warehouse shooting that left several injured is dead after police-involved shooting, 7News sources say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Multiple people were seen being frisked and questioned by officers on the scene.

-7’s Ralph Rayburn said the male shooter died in a police-involved shooting.
+7’s Ralph Rayburn said the male shooter died in the hospital following a police-involved shooting.

 The situation remains active.